Officers

-CCA Vice President: Jonathan Ausubel
+CCA President: Jonathan Ausubel

-1st Term: 2025-2027 — Contact the Vice President
+Complete Unexpired Term: 2025-2027 — Contact the President

 Jonathan has been a full-time English instructor at Chaffey College since 1998 teaching all levels of composition.
 He has served as Distance Education Coordinator for the district and as director of the Milliken Planetarium.
 For the Chaffey College Faculty Association, he has served as school rep, PAC chair, Membership chair, chief negotiator, and President, and continues to serve as grievance officer.
 A 2013 graduate of NEA’s Emerging Leaders Academy, Jonathan is keenly interested in part-time issues and is devoting the latter part of his career to improving the working conditions of part-time faculty at Chaffey and state-wide.